Yranshevare/YC_directory/README.md

   types: [schema_name], //pass that schema here
 }
 ```
-3. descried it into the structure.ts
+3. arrange them into the structure.ts
 ```typescript
 import type {StructureResolver} from 'sanity/structure'